Video Game / Escape From Bug Island

-- End Game Results Screen: One of the ways to discover what your bonus objectives were for the level you just finished!
+- End Game Results Screen: There's a results screen at the end of every level.
+These screens are the only place to learn what the bonus objectives were for the level that you just finished!

 - Exactly What It Says on the Tin: The can of bug spray kills bugs.
 Especially ants.
 And yes, it works.